jaymehta132/Deep-RL-for-Stock-Trading/README.md

 # FinSearch_2023

 This is a repo for the FinSearch project by my team.
 I have made two RL models using PPO and DQN to simulate stock trading.
+The PPO model is the main model and the DQN model was made just to compare results.
 I will first explain PPO model and then the DQN in brief.

 I have made a custom environment from scratch which has a 13 feature state-space and Discrete(101) action type.